Shiri (film): Plot

 In September 1992, an elite group of North Korean soldiers are put through a brutal training regime.
 Under the auspices of their commander, Park Mu-young (Choi Min-sik), they will be sent into South Korea as sleeper agents, to be reactivated at some later date.
 The most promising of the group is Lee Bang-hee, a female sniper who assassinates several key South Korean figures over the next six years.

 Over six years later, in September 1998, South Korea is searching for Bang-hee.
+OP Center, a South Korean intelligence agency, is tasked with hunting her down.
 The agent in charge of her case, Yu Jung-won (Han Suk-kyu) has nightmares about her murdering both him and his partner, Lee Jang-gil (Song Kang-ho).
 Jung-won is also engaged to a young woman, Lee Myung-hyun (Yunjin Kim), a former alcoholic and the owner of a fish and aquarium supply store.
 Myung-hyun symbolically gives Jung-won a pair of kissing gourami, a species that cannot live without its mate.
 Jung-won is worried that he cannot tell her about the real nature of his job due to his security clearance.

 Jung-won and Jang-gil are contacted by an arms dealer who claims to have information about their quarry, but he is shot dead by Bang-hee before he can give them any information.
 After digging a bit deeper, they determine that he had been contacted by the assassin at some point, in the effort to acquire something.
 That something turns out to be CTX, a binary liquid explosive developed by the South Korean government.
 In its ground state, CTX is indistinguishable from water, but when placed under the right temperature conditions for long enough, a 200mL worth of CTX has a 1 km blast radius.
 The agents begin to suspect its intended use by the assassins, when Kim, a scientist working at a lab connected to CTX, is assassinated by Bang-hee.

 Mu-young and his agents ambush a military convoy with several liters of CTX, killing all the soldiers and making off with the dangerous liquid before the agents could arrive in time to warn them.
 Jung-won and Jang-gil suspect a leak, as they are always one step too slow.
 Bang-hee is ordered to eliminate the 'kissing gourami' obstacle.
 Jung-won meets with Police Chief Ho to borrow outside forces, but Ho accidentally stands in the path of a bullet fired by Bang-hee's sniper rifle.